The Buckets by Greg Cravens for December 10, 2023

 5. Missing large

-Ken Otwell 12 months ago
+Ken Otwell about 1 year ago

 I tried watching Bugs Bunny (Looney Tunes on Max) to relive some old memories… they’ve replaced it with a watered down version that’s just pathetic.
 Why not show reruns of the originals – too controversial now?